 Section 6.
 Expenses.
 Directors shall serve without compensation.
 Directors may be reimbursed for expenses necessarily incurred by them in the performance of their duties.

-ARTICLE VII – MEETINGS OF BOARD OF DIRECTORS
+ARTICLE VI – MEETINGS OF BOARD DIRECTORS

 Section 2.
 Quorum.
 At any meeting of the Board of Directors fifty percent (50%) of the voting Board of Directors then in office shall constitute a quorum.
 Except where otherwise provided herein, any action of the Board shall require the concurring votes of at least a majority of those present at a meeting at which a quorum exists.
 If a quorum is not present at any meeting of the Board, a majority of the Directors present may adjourn the meeting from time to time without further notice until such time as a quorum is present.